chipsalliance/VeeRwolf/README.md

     $WORKSPACE
     └──fusesoc_libraries
        ├──fusesoc-cores
-       └──swervolf
+       └──veerwolf

-After step 3, the SweRVolf sources will be located in `$WORKSPACE/fusesoc_libraries/swervolf`.
-For convenience, this directory will from now on be refered to as `$SWERVOLF_ROOT`.
-Run `export SWERVOLF_ROOT=$WORKSPACE/fusesoc_libraries/swervolf` to set this as a shell variable
+After step 3, the VeeRwolf sources will be located in `$WORKSPACE/fusesoc_libraries/veerwolf`.
+For convenience, this directory will from now on be refered to as `$VEERWOLF_ROOT`.
+Run `export VEERWOLF_ROOT=$WORKSPACE/fusesoc_libraries/veerwolf` to set this as a shell variable

 ## Running the SoC

-The SweRVolf SoC can be run in simulation or on hardware (Digilent Nexys A7 currently supported).
+The VeeRwolf SoC can be run in simulation or on hardware (Digilent Nexys A7 currently supported).
 In either case FuseSoC is used to launch the simulation or build and run the FPGA build.
 To select what to run, use the `fusesoc run` command with the `--target` parameter.
 To run in simulation use

-    fusesoc run --target=sim swervolf
+    fusesoc run --target=sim veerwolf

 This will load a small example program that prints a string and exits.
 If you want to rerun the program without rebuilding the simulation model, you can add the --run parameter

-    fusesoc run --target=sim --run swervolf
+    fusesoc run --target=sim --run veerwolf

 To build (and optionally program) an image for a Nexys A7 board, run

-    fusesoc run --target=nexys_a7 swervolf
+    fusesoc run --target=nexys_a7 veerwolf

 All targets support different compile- and run-time options.
 To see all options for a target run

-    fusesoc run --target=$TARGET swervolf --help
+    fusesoc run --target=$TARGET veerwolf --help

 To list all available targets, run

-    fusesoc core show swervolf
+    fusesoc core show veerwolf

 To build and run on Riviera-Pro simulator

-    fusesoc run --target=sim --tool=rivierapro swervolf
+    fusesoc run --target=sim --tool=rivierapro veerwolf

 After building any of the targets, there will now be a `build` in your workspace.
 This directory contains everything needed to rebuild the target.
 It can be safely removed and gets rebuilt when building a target again.
 To use a different build directory, pass `--build-root=<output dir>` to the run arguments.

 ### Run a precompiled example in simulation

-In simulation, SweRVolf supports preloading an application to memory with the `--ram_init_file` parameter.
-SweRVolf comes bundled with some example applications in the `sw` directory.
+In simulation, VeeRwolf supports preloading an application to memory with the `--ram_init_file` parameter.
+VeeRwolf comes bundled with some example applications in the `sw` directory.

-To build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=$SWERVOLF_ROOT/sw/zephyr_hello.vh`.
+To build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim veerwolf --ram_init_file=$VEERWOLF_ROOT/sw/zephyr_hello.vh`.
-To build and run this example on Riviera-Pro: `fusesoc run --target=sim --tool=rivierapro swervolf --ram_init_file=$SWERVOLF_ROOT/sw/zephyr_hello.vh`.
+To build and run this example on Riviera-Pro: `fusesoc run --target=sim --tool=rivierapro veerwolf --ram_init_file=$VEERWOLF_ROOT/sw/zephyr_hello.vh`.

 After running the above command, the simulation model should be built and run.
 At the end it will output

     Releasing reset
     ***** Booting Zephyr OS zephyr-v1.14.0 *****
-    Hello World! swervolf_nexys
+    Hello World! veerwolf_nexys

 At this point the simulation can be aborted with `Ctrl-C`.

 Another example to run is the Zephyr philosophers demo.

-    fusesoc run --run --target=sim swervolf --ram_init_file=$SWERVOLF_ROOT/sw/zephyr_philosophers.vh
+    fusesoc run --run --target=sim veerwolf --ram_init_file=$VEERWOLF_ROOT/sw/zephyr_philosophers.vh

 * Note the `--run` option which will prevent rebuilding the simulator model

 ### Run RISC-V compliance tests

 **Note:** The following instructions are valid for version 1.0 of the RISC-V compliance tests.
-The target-specific support for SweRVolf has not yet been ported to newer versions.
+The target-specific support for VeeRwolf has not yet been ported to newer versions.

-1. Build the simulation model, if that hasn't already been done, with `fusesoc run --target=sim --setup --build swervolf`
+1. Build the simulation model, if that hasn't already been done, with `fusesoc run --target=sim --setup --build veerwolf`
 2. Download the RISC-V compliance tests to the workspace with `git clone https://github.com/riscv/riscv-compliance --branch 1.0`.
 Your directory structure should now look like this:

         $WORKSPACE